Victor Chang Institute "Women Against Heart Disease" Lunch - The Shangri-La Hotel, Sydney - Thursday 16th August, 2018

 Key Messages:

-1. Heart disease is the leading cause of death in women
+1. Heart disease is a leading cause of death in women

 2. Women often have atypical symptoms